KFlamsted/blur-filter-chrome/README.md

 ## 🤝 Contributing

-This is a template project, but feel free to fork and enhance it!
----

-**Happy coding! 🎉**
+Feel free to contribute to the project!